-In this post I show how my painting of The Friendship Club takes shape.
+In this post I document the process of painting of The Friendship Club.
 This painting is part of my Foremothers Project. https://robinbrooksart.com/figure-collage/ My painting of The Friendship Club shows a group of Jewish elders including my Great Aunt Fannie along with a visitor, me, at the dining table in Fannie’s Miami Beach apartment.
 It’s worth noting that the photo it is based on was taken by my sister Susan.
 Susan and I had flown to Florida partly for a vacation but also to visit with our great aunt.
 Fannie and her friends were all nonagenarians.
 Yet they were still very politically aware and concerned about the world around them.
 “Did we support women’s Right to Choose?,” and “Did you cross the airline workers picket line?,” were two of the questions Susan recalls being asked that day.

-Susan and I met some members of the Friendship Club during our visit with Aunt Fannie in April of 1990.
-While there, she told us about her group of friends and their sustaining community.
-I wish I had more details about the Friendship Club to share with you.
-But the photo, and hopefully my painting when it is complete, speaks volumes about the meaning and value of our heart-felt human connections.
+Susan and I met with Fannie and her friends during the visit in April of 1990.
+While we were there, Fannie told us about her group of friends and their sustaining community.
+I wish I could recall more details about the Friendship Club to share with you.
+But the photo, and my finished painting, speaks volumes about the meaning and value of our heart-felt human connections.

 Day 1 Painting the Friendship Club